fizal619/menu-board/README.md

 ###Bonus!

 7. Rework your code in `Menu.jsx` to utilize the .map() function.
-This is probably the best thing to learn when it comes to dealing with arrays of objects in your code.
+This is probably the best thing to learn when it comes to dealing with arrays of objects in your code for dynamic data.